Increase DR score red

 • Statistical roundups.

-Your content should be world-class—you can’t just write a blog post.
+Your content should be world-class; you can’t just write a blog post.
 You’ll need to write a very informative post that’s better than anything else out there on the topic.
+If it isn’t, website owners are likely to link to competing sites over yours.

 The ideal scenario is that people will find your content naturally in search results pages and link to it in their articles.

-Unfortunately, this isn’t usually the case–especially if you don’t have much traffic in the first place.
+Unfortunately, this isn’t usually the case, especially if you don’t have much traffic in the first place.
+In this instance, you may have to promote your content via outreach.

 👉 Tips for creating world-class content